-The Children’s Hospital Group is one of seven hospital groups established as part of the acute health sector reform programme.
-It will oversee the integration of the three children’s hospitals in advance of the move to the new children’s hospital.
-The Children’s Hospital Group Board is chaired by Dr Jim Browne and led by the CEO Eilish Hardiman.
-The Children’s Hospital Group is the client for the new children’s hospital.
-It will ensure that the hospital is designed to enable future paediatric services to be delivered as efficiently and effectively as possible.
+Children’s Health Ireland will oversee the integration of the three children’s hospitals in advance of the move to the new children’s hospital.
+The Children’s Health Ireland Board is chaired by Professor James Browne and led by the CEO Eilish Hardiman.
+Children’s Health Ireland is the client for the new children’s hospital.
+It will ensure that the hospital is designed to enable future paediatric services to be delivered as efficiently and effectively as possible

 Our Lady’s Children’s Hospital, Crumlin is Ireland’s largest paediatric hospital.
 Our Lady’s mission is to constantly improve the health and wellbeing of children and adolescents in a safe environment which is driven by quality healthcare and supported by excellence in Knowledge, Education and Research.
 In 2013 the hospital had 33,505 emergency attendances, 17,595 day cases, 9,782 in-patient admissions, 74,168 outpatient attendances and performed 10,276 surgical procedures.
 Our Lady’s Children’s Hospital, Crumlin (OLCHC) is a teaching hospital and actively supports the development of both employees and students across a wide range of disciplines.
 The hospital facilitates medical student placements from Trinity College Dublin, University College Dublin and the Royal College of Surgeons Ireland and also provides a limited overseas medical elective programme.
 OLCHC runs an undergraduate degree programme in Children’s and General Nursing in conjunc5ion with UCD, St Vincent’s University Hospital and the Mater Misericordiae University Hospital.